678 (film)

-678, released internationally as Cairo 6,7,8, is a 2010 Egyptian political thriller film written and directed by Mohamed Diab.
+678 (released internationally as Cairo 6,7,8) is a 2010 Egyptian political thriller film written and directed by Mohamed Diab.
 The film focuses on the daily public sexual harassment of three women of different social backgrounds in Egypt.
-The film won the Top Prize at the 2010 Dubai International Film Festival (DIFF).

 Plot

 Low-income government employee Fayza is sexually assaulted on her way home from work, first in a taxi and then a bus.
 At home, she resists her husband's attempts to be intimate.
 She attends a free weekly self-defence class, but instructor Seba forces her to leave because she denies being sexually harassed due to shame.
 On her way home, Nasr attempts to grope Fayza and she defends herself with a pin from her hijab, causing her to be removed from the bus.

 After attending a football game, Seba is separated from her physician husband in the crowd and sexually assaulted.
 Her husband becomes distant due to guilt while her mother discourages her from reporting the assault due to shame and the likelihood that her attackers would not be prosecuted.
-The next morning she finds that she is having a miscarriage and separates from her husband due to lack of emotional support.
+The next morning she has a miscarriage and separates from her husband due to lack of emotional support.

 Nelly Roushdy is a young stand-up comedian.
 At a show, her fiancé Omar belittles her and turns the largely male audience against her.
 During her day job at a call centre, she is verbally harassed by a customer.
 Later, while crossing a street to visit her mother, a driver grabs her through his truck window, gropes her, and drags her alongside his vehicle.
 Aided by witnesses, she pulls the driver from the truck and delivers him to the police.
-The police file a report only due to Omar's insistence, and won't include a harassment charge.
-Nelly files the first sexual harassment lawsuit in Egypt.
-While Nelly is interviewed on television, she is congratulated by a female caller while a male caller victim blames and slut shames her.
+The police attempt to persuade them to file assault charges instead of sexual harassment, eventually acquiescing only due to Omar's insistence.
+It is the first sexual harassment lawsuit in Egypt.
+While Nelly is interviewed on television, she is congratulated by a female caller while a male caller victim blames and slut-shames her.
 Omar supports Nelly but their families encourage her to drop the lawsuit, believing that it will harm their reputations.